 Your ESP may include one of the following:

-Your purpose: On a micro-level, all of your content should serve a purpose, yet you may have one specific problem your audience is desperately trying to solve.
-Your purpose may change and evolve as a creative, but when it comes to your individual pieces, you really want to put purpose first.
+- Your purpose: On a micro-level, all your content should serve a purpose, yet you may have one specific problem your audience is desperately trying to solve.
+Your vision may change and evolve, but when it comes to your pieces, you want to put purpose first.

-Think about this for a minute: what is the purpose of this piece of content?
-If my audience got one thing from this what would that be?
+Let’s take your content for example: what is the purpose of your content?
+If my audience got one thing from this, what would that be?

-￼I am a massive believer in being as clear as possible about how to find your USP as well as the ESP is essential, and that’s how I try to simplify and streamline all of my efforts, not just as a creative.
+Being as straightforward as possible about finding your USP and the ESP is essential, and that’s how I try to simplify and streamline all of my efforts.

-Once you understand the core elements you can bring to the surface to shape your content, you can clearly define what makes you unique as a creative.
+Once you understand the core elements you can bring to the surface to shape your content, you can clearly define what makes you unique in the eyes of your audience.

 Your updated USP and ESP in a mission statement goes a bit like this: